Best OfGuidesTour ScheduleMap

 The forever bay (~$10,000)

-- Full enclosure (~$2,000–2,500) — sealed sides, tensioned impact screen, no light bleed.
+• Full enclosure (Amazon) (~$2,000-2,500): sealed sides, a tensioned impact screen, and no light bleed.
 This is what makes the room feel like a sim bay instead of a garage with a net.
+Indoor Golf Outlet's enclosure packages take the same COURSEVIEW5 code.

-- Premium hitting mat (~$500–800) — the kind that takes a real divot swing without punishing your joints.
+• Premium hitting mat (Amazon) (~$500-800): the kind that takes a real divot swing without punishing your joints.

 All-in lands around $9,000-11,000.
 It sounds like a lot until you price a country club membership, which is exactly the comparison most people at this tier are making.